March 25, 2026

 This is the number of months it will take for your monthly savings to offset the refinance costs.

 Example: If your refinance costs $6,000 and saves you $200/month, your break-even is 30 months.
-Stay at in the home longer than that?
+Stay in the home longer than that?
 You win.

 Many people unknowingly extend their mortgage back to 30 years.
-That could mean paying more interest overall, even if your payment drops.
+That could mean paying more interest overall, even if your monthly payment drops.

-Ask: “Can I refinance to a 20- or 15-year term instead?”
+Ask: "Can I refinance to a 20- or 15-year term instead?"
+A broker can shop that option across multiple lenders to find the best rate at your preferred term.

-7. Will I Need Private Mortgage Insurance (PMI)?
+7. Will I need private mortgage insurance (PMI)?

 If your equity drops below 20%, you may need PMI.
 That can eat into your savings.